 (5) Additional persons may be nominated by the General Meeting.

-(6) The chairman shall determine whether the nomination has been seconded and whether the nominee is prepared to accept the nomination.
+(6) The chair shall determine whether the nomination has been seconded and whether the nominee is prepared to accept the nomination.

 Section 9 Election Procedure

-(1) The election is open for Congregation members.
+(1) The election is open for congregation members.

-(2) At the General Meeting Congregational Council members are elected by secret ballot with a simple majority of members present and voting.
+(2) At the General Meeting, Congregational Council members are elected by secret ballot with a simple majority of members present and voting.
 The General Meeting may adopt a supplementary provision to the Congregational Code, in order to apply the principle of absolute majority.

 (3) Proxy votes are not permissible.